thrushlang/thrushc/COMMANDS.md

 • --modificator-passes [loopvectorization;loopunroll;loopinterleaving;loopsimplifyvectorization;mergefunctions;callgraphprofile;forgetallscevinloopunroll;licmmssaaccpromcap=0;licmmssaoptcap=0;] Pass a list of custom modificator optimization passes to the LLVM backend.
 • --reloc [static|pic|dynamic] Indicate how references to memory addresses and linkage symbols are handled.
 • --codemodel [small|medium|large|kernel] Define how code is organized and accessed at machine code level.
+• --omit-frame-pointer Regardless of the optimization level, it omits the emission of the frame pointer.
+• --omit-uwtable It omits the unwind table required for exception handling and stack tracing.

 Special flags: